Benjamin-Lee/deep-rules/content/presubmission_inquiry.md

 to write the article using [Manubot](https://github.com/greenelab/manubot-rootstock), a collaborative manuscript authoring platform based on GitHub.
-By writing the manuscript in the open on GitHub (which is extensively used by those doing deep learning research) and soliciting input from the community, I hope that the article will be able to provide actionable, DL-specific guidance for both new and experienced DL practitioners.
+By writing the manuscript in the open on GitHub (which is extensively used by those actively performing deep learning research) and soliciting input from the wider scientific community, I am convinced that this manuscript will provide actionable, DL-specific guidance for both new and experienced DL practitioners.